foosasugaome/PROJECT1/README.md

-# Hamster Candy Hunter : An arcade game
+# Hamster,  The Candy Hunter : An arcade game

 ## About the game